ashishsamarth/Cloud/AWS/Topic-Wise-Notes/009-AWS - Development-CLI-SDK.md

 An application deployed on an EC2 isntance is using environment variables with credentials from an IAM user to call the S3 API
 The IAM user has S3FullAccess permissions.
 The application only uses one S3 bucket, so according to best practices:

     a.
 An IAM Role & EC2 instance profile was created for the EC2 instance
     b.
 The role was assigned the minimum permissions to access that one S3 bucket

 Question:   The IAM instance profile was assigned to the EC2 instance, but it still had access to all S3 buckets, Why?
-Answer  :   This happened because, the credentials chain is still giving priorities to the environment variables.
-To deal with this scenario, you have to
-    unset the environment variables, and then the IAM instance profile will become the only active priority in the credentials chain and the issue will be fixed
+    This happened because, the credentials chain is still giving priorities to the environment variables.
+To deal with this scenario, you have to unset the environment variables, and then the IAM instance profile will become the only active priority in the credentials chain and the issue will be fixed

     BEST Practices:
         a.
 Never store your credentials in the code
         b.
 Credentials must be inherited from the credentials chain
         c.
 Use IAM roles as much as possible
             1. EC2 roles for EC2 instances
             2. ECS roles for ECS tasks
             3. Lambda roles for lambda functions
         d.
 If working outside of AWS, use environment variables / named profiles

 -----------------------------------------------------------------------------------------------------------------------------------------------------------
 AWS : Signing API Requests